-Each week, The Broadside highlights a story from the heart of the American South and asks why it matters to you.
-From news to arts and culture, we dive into topics that might not be on a front page, but deserve a closer look.
-Along the way, we explore the nuances of our home—and how what happens here ripples across the country.
+Each week, host Anisa Khalifa tells one story from our home in North Carolina, at the crossroads of the South.
+From news to arts and culture, WUNC News’ “The Broadside” dives into issues that might not make the front page, but deserve a closer look.
+Along the way, we explore the nuances of our home — and how what happens here ripples across the country.
+Find new episodes of “The Broadside” every Thursday.

-Each week, The Broadside highlights a story from the heart of the American South and asks why it matters to you.
-From news to arts and culture, we dive into topics that might not be on a front page, but deserve a closer look.
-Along the way, we explore the nuances of our home—and how what happens here ripples across the country.
+Each week, host Anisa Khalifa tells one story from our home in North Carolina, at the crossroads of the South.
+From news to arts and culture, WUNC News’ “The Broadside” dives into issues that might not make the front page, but deserve a closer look.
+Along the way, we explore the nuances of our home — and how what happens here ripples across the country.
+Find new episodes of “The Broadside” every Thursday.

 How beach music taught Southerners to 'dance sexy'